viseshrp/workedon/README.md

   -h, --help     Show this message and exit.

 Commands:
-  workedon*  Specify what you worked on, with optional date/time. what       Fetch and display logged work.
+  what  Fetch and display logged work.

 $ workedon what --help
 Usage: what [OPTIONS]